noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 20/5/2022 00:45 I go to sleep, Aurora and Francesca copy voices from many guys doing death threat to me.
 The only think that I know, fucking terrorist that you've got to be jailed for life.
 Stupid morons.

-- 22/5/2022 19:42 Francesca follow to torture and sexual harass my person.
+- 22/5/2022 19:42 **Francesca** follow to torture and sexual harass my person.
 She always try to induct the victim into depression.
 She always, without stopping a single minute is incredible her madness, try to block victim right to denunciate her terrorism.
 What she is calling state terrorism.

+- 22/5/2022 21:08 **Francesca** follow to speak about drug.
+She said in her totally madness: "Riccardo in front of all yours friends (people that I've known in Genoa because of human trade with money laundering goal) do you prefer drug to work".
+Francesca, little human trader owner of a cartel of cocaine traffic, I work every day to reconstruct what you've destroyed in my life.